July 21, 2025 (4mo ago) — last updated October 30, 2025 (1mo ago)

 What is profit-driven bidding and why does it matter?

-Profit-driven bidding means prioritizing margin and risk-adjusted value, not just the lowest bid.
-Large construction projects frequently run over budget and past schedule, which erodes profit.
-For example, McKinsey found that large projects often take about 20% longer than planned and can be up to 80% over budget, which shows how critical disciplined estimating and bidding are for protecting margins1.
-Accurate, repeatable bids help avoid those costly overruns.
+Profit-driven bidding means prioritizing margin and risk-adjusted value, not just the lowest price.
+Large projects commonly run over schedule and budget, eroding profit; disciplined estimating and repeatable workflows help avoid those costly overruns1.

 How do I decide which opportunities to pursue?